 While spondylosis is associated with degeneration diseases of the spine, it does not always result in back pain.
 For many patients, there is a level of spinal degeneration that goes unnoticed because it is not compressing a nerve root.
 However, if a nerve root is compressed, symptoms of pain, limited mobility and muscle weakness may develop.
 Read on to get an overview of spondylosis symptoms and treatment options, including the minimally invasive spine surgery offered at Laser Spine Institute.

-Spondylosis most commonly presents in the lumbar spine (lower back) and cervical spine (neck) because of the weight burden and stress placed on these segments.
-Over the years, this pressure takes its toll on the spine and eventually the spinal anatomy begins to deteriorate.
-In most cases, this is a gradual process, and many people don’t even know it is happening unless it becomes painful.
-Spinal degeneration can take many forms:
+Spondylosis can develop in the lumbar spine (lower back), cervical spine (neck) and thoracic spine (middle back) because of the burden of weight and stress placed on these areas of the spine.
+Over the years, this pressure takes its toll on the spine and eventually the discs, joints and vertebrae begins to deteriorate.
+This process often develops gradually and can take many forms:

-- The soft intervertebral discs that cushion the spine weaken, thin, or rupture
+- The soft discs that cushion the spine can weaken, thin or rupture

 - The facet joints that interlock adjacent vertebrae become inflamed and arthritic